Samyakth19/FARM-Stack-Course/README.md

 and this is one of the big advantages of having ASGI server implementaion on your side.

-Also, one if its big features that it supports coroutines and concurency without the need to import the ASYNCIO module in Python,
+Also, one if its big features that it supports utines and concurency without the need to import the ASYNCIO module in Python,

 and in a way it's faster than Express which is NodeJs framework ( and Express is E in the MEAN and MERN stacks ).